Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Experiments

 The choices of hyperparameters in both experiments are listed here.
 The nominal coverage probability we consider is $95\%$.
 Dimension of the problem $d\in \{5, 20, 200\}$ and we report the result for three choices of covariance matrix $\Sigma$ of $a$.
 Namely, identity $\Sigma = I_d$, Toeplitz $\Sigma_{i,j} = 0.5^{|i-j|}$ and equicorrelation case $\Sigma_{i,j} = 0.2$ if $i\neq j$ and $\Sigma_{i,i} = 1$.
 The decay rate for learning rate $\alpha = 0.501$.
 The optimal solution $x^* = [0,\frac{1}{d-1},\frac{2}{d-1},\dots,1]^\top$ and we set the initial choice $x_0 = [0,0,\dots,0]^\top$.

 For each set of hyperparameters, we run 500 independent trials and report the mean and standard deviation of the coverage probabilities and the average length of the intervals across $d$ dimensions.
 We tune the initial step size $\eta$ within the range $[0.2, 0.7]$ and report the result with the most accurate average coverage probability.
 For the batch mean method, $M$ is selected to be the nearest integer to $n^{0.25}$ as suggested in \cite{chen2020statistical}.
-For HiGrad, the architecture we experiment on is $((2,2), (n/7, n/7, n/7))$.
+For HiGrad, the architecture we experimented with is $((2,2), (n/7, n/7, n/7))$.
 As mentioned in \cite{su2018uncertainty}, this choice is desirable as it balances accuracy, coverage, and informativeness.
 We report the performance of COfB and COnB with $B = 3, 5, 10$.
-For online bootstrap method, $B=200$ is the suggested choice in \cite{JMLR:v19:17-370}.
+For the online bootstrap method, $B=200$ is the suggested choice in \cite{JMLR:v19:17-370}.
 We also consider $B=10$ and $100$ based on the observation that online bootstrap with $B=100$ and $200$ perform similarly which prompts the question of whether smaller $B$'s would work.

-\subsection{Results}
+\subsubsection{Results}

-Results from linear and logistic regression experiments are presented in Tables \ref{table: table 1} and \ref{table: logistic regression table 3}, respectively.
-In these tables, \textbf{bold} numbers highlight favorable results, where the coverage probability lies between $92\%$ and $98\%$.
+Result for Toeplitz $\Sigma$ are presented in \Cref{table: table 1 v4}.
+For full numeric, please refer to \Cref{app: additional numerical results}.
+In the table, \textbf{bold} numbers highlight favorable results, where the coverage probability lies between $92\%$ and $98\%$.
 Conversely, \textit{italic} numbers indicate poor results, specifically those with coverage probabilities below $80\%$.

-\subsubsection{Coverage Probability}
+\paragraph{Coverage Probability}

-In terms of actual coverage probability for $d=5$ or $20$, the delta method, HiGrad method, and our approaches—irrespective of $B$—surpass both the batch mean method and the online bootstrap method with $B=10$.
-Our methodologies achieve an actual coverage rate of approximately $94-95\%$.
-In contrast, the batch mean method and online bootstrap with $B=10$ peak at about $92\%$.